Abenezer0923/Abenezer0923/README.md

 # 💫 About Me:
-With over 3 years as backend developer Python, django and a MongoDB, React, Node.js (MERN) stack developer, my tech journey has been a continuous learning adventure.
+With over 3 years as backend developer golang, Python, django and a MongoDB, React, Node.js (MERN) stack developer, my tech journey has been a continuous learning adventure.
 I've honed my skills and stayed updated on the latest technologies through diverse projects.
 I am ready to make a meaningful contribution and achieve great things in the ever-evolving world of software development.

 ## 🌐 Socials: